PMA365/C_tutorial/README.md

 <h1 align="center"> C language Tutorial </h1>
-my C learning process stored in this Repo
+my C learning process will be stored here in this Repo

 - 👋
 - 🚀 start date : 2/20/25